 Itchy skin, headaches, runny nose, hives...histamine intolerance isn't fun!
 I know this from personal experience.

-When I first started on my health journey, I was downing all the fermented foods, avocados, mackerel, bone broth and raw cacao I could get my hands on.
+When I first started on my health journey, I was eating all the fermented foods, avocados, mackerel, bone broth and raw cacao I could get my hands on.

 These are some of the healthiest foods on the planet, right?!

 My face was covered in deep, cystic acne, my scalp felt like it was on FIRE, I had headaches, my skin itched and I had the WORST anxiety.

 I know it sounds ridiculous, but I was adamant it was just a detox reaction. *face palm*

 Eventually, I came to realise that in fact this wasn't normal, and I was actually dealing with classic signs of histamine intolerance.

 Just a few days after removing the histamine laden foods I was consuming and adding in some of the best anti-histamine foods and nutrients, I felt amazing.

 If you haven't already, I recommend you check out part 1 of this post called 'Histamine & Your Hormones' , as I cover what histamine actually IS, symptoms of overload and how it can negatively affect our hormones.

 Put simply, histamine is a natural molecule found in certain foods and is also a natural component of our immune system.
 When levels are regulated in the body, it supports our immunity, stomach acid production and brain function, however when we are exposed to too much (from excessive dietary intake, production or impaired breakdown) it can promote inflammation and dysfunction across the entire body.